 Validity: 01 Jan 2014 to 31 Dec 2014

 Satisfy your sense of adventure and spiritual curiosity on this overland journey.
-From the great capital of China travel across the vast Tibetan Plateau, through remote villages and into the mountain kingdom of Nepal.
-Riding the world's highest railway all the way to Lhasa witness the intense spirituality of the Tibetan people in remote monasteries, high mountain passes, traditional homes and colourful marketplaces along the way.
-Immerse yourself in atmospheric monastic rituals and marvel at the might of Mt Everest for an extraordinary real life experience.
+From the capital of China, travel across the vast Tibetan Plateau, through remote villages and into the mountain kingdom of Nepal.
+Riding the world's highest railway all the way to Lhasa, witness the intense spirituality of the Tibetan people in remote monasteries, high mountain passes, traditional homes and colourful marketplaces along the way.
+Immerse yourself in atmospheric monastic rituals and marvel at the might of Mt Everest on this extraordinary journey.

 Table of Contents

 - Original trips are classic Intrepid adventures.
 With a mix of included activities and free time, they offer plenty of opportunities to explore at your own pace and take part in activities that really get beneath the skin of a destination.
 While the occasional meal may be included, you'll have the freedom to seek out your own culinary adventures.
 Accommodation is generally budget or tourist class (2-3 star), but you're as likely to find yourself as a guest of a local family as staying in a hotel or camping.
 Transport will vary as well.
 Depending on the destination and the itinerary you could find yourself travelling on anything from a camel to a train or a private safari vehicle.
 It's all part of the adventure!
 Original travellers have a desire to make the most of their travel time and really get to know a place, its people and cultures.

 Your adventure begins with a welcome meeting at 6:00pm on Day 1.